Migration Guide

 What doesn't change: Your authoritative server logic, networking model (Netcode for GameObjects or otherwise), client connection flow, matchmaking rules, Relay sessions, Lobby structure, and player-facing behaviour.
 The migration scope is the infrastructure layer — not your game.

-Why studios migrating from Multiplay choose Gameye
+Why do studios migrating from Multiplay choose Gameye?

 No egress fees

 Multiplay charged for bandwidth.
 Gameye doesn't. $0.07/vCPU/hr is the entire compute bill — no per-GB charges on top.
 For studios running high-traffic sessions, this is often where the biggest savings come from.
+Model your own numbers →

 Sub-second allocation